splunk/public-o11y-docs/get-started/onboarding-guide/initial-rollout.rst

-.. _onboarding-guide-initial-rollout:
+.. _get-started-guide-initial-rollout:

-Onboarding guide phase 2: Initial rollout
+Get started guide phase 2: Initial rollout
 *********************************************************

 In the initial rollout phase you get your data into Splunk Observability Cloud and set up the Splunk Observability Cloud solutions that apply to your organization.
 Solutions include: Infrastructure Monitoring, Application Performance Monitoring (APM), Real User Monitoring (RUM), and Synthetics.